jonbnewman/mobx-store-provider/docs/motivation.md

 It uses React Context, wrapping a developer friendly hooks-based interface around it for use in functional components.

-The goal is to provide a simple API that allows you to use mobx-state-tree from within [React Function Components](https://www.robinwieruch.de/react-function-component) while also giving a couple additional features to help with application development and cover common use cases.
+The goal is to provide a simple API that allows you to use mobx-state-tree from within [React Function Components](https://www.robinwieruch.de/react-function-component) while also giving a couple additional features to help with application development and cover common use cases (such as [multiple stores](/multiple-stores) and selectors via [mapStateToProps](/api/useStore#using-a-mapstatetoprops-callback)).

 ## A personal note on 'why'